yguitton/training-material/topics/statistics/tutorials/genomic-llm-pretraining/tutorial.md

   weight_decay=0.01,
   logging_dir="./logs",
   load_best_model_at_end=True,
-  fp16=True,
+  bf16=True,
   gradient_accumulation_steps=50,
   report_to="none",
 )
 ```

 - `output_dir="./results/models"`: directory where the training outputs, including model checkpoints and results, will be saved.
-- `evaluation_strategy="epoch"` indicates that the model's performance will be evaluated at the end of each epoch, a complete pass through the entire training dataset.
+- `eval_strategy="epoch"` indicates that the model's performance will be evaluated at the end of each epoch, a complete pass through the entire training dataset.
 This allows for monitoring the model's progress and adjusting the training process as needed.
 - `save_strategy="epoch"` specifies that the model will be saved at the end of each epoch.
 This ensures that checkpoints are available for each complete pass through the dataset.
 - `num_train_epochs=50` sets the total number of training epochs to 50.
 This means the model will iterate over the entire dataset 50 times, allowing it to learn and optimize over multiple passes.
 - `per_device_train_batch_size=batchsize` and `per_device_eval_batch_size=batchsize` set the batch size for training and evaluation on each device (e.g., GPU) to 32.
 This ensures consistency in batch processing across different stages of training and evaluation.